agude/agude.github.io/_posts/2019-05-09-data_science_salaries_by_gender.md

 ## By Region

-Only California (LA, San Francisco, and Silicon Valley) and the Northeast (New York, Boston, and DC) have enough respondants to form any reasonable conclusions, so I limit my sample to those regions.
+Only California (LA, San Francisco, and Silicon Valley) and the Northeast (New York, Boston, and DC) have enough respondents to form any reasonable conclusions, so I limit my sample to those regions.

 [![A swarm plot showing salaries for male and female data scientists in